The History of Frankincense Incense

 Incense sticks are a quick and easy incense solution, perfect for busy days with little downtime, however, incense sticks do have their cons and can be harmful if overused.
 With modern influence, incense sticks usually coincide with chemical additives.
 However, with conscious and rare use, the effects of incense sticks are minimal to none.
 They can also have a positive impact on our spirituality.

-Natural Rose Incense:
+Natural Frankincense Incense:

 Our favourite type!